adaptive-democracy/hopeful-path/book/voting-methods.md

 incomplete: true
 ---

-So hopefully you're convinced that our current voting system, [Plurality Voting](TODO point to that section in intro) is awful, and possibly the root cause of many of our political and social problems.
+Hopefully you're convinced that our current voting system, [Plurality Voting](TODO point to that section in intro) is awful, and possibly the root cause of many of our political and social problems.

 Persistent Voting is a new *way* of thinking about voting,